Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Introduction

 and in this second case we would obtain a drift given by

 where

-\item in Proposition \ref{prop:FX} we show that the no-arbitrage dynamics implied for $\process X$ is consistent with the no-arbitrage dynamics of $\process Z$.
-This is a result that might not hold in general, for example when stochastic volatility is also included; \end{enumerate} \item in Proposition \ref{prop:gammaK} we show an approximated formula, valid for short maturity CDSs, to estimate the devaluation rate paramenter $\gamma$ and we present numerical results corroborating it in Section \ref{sec:results}. \end{enumerate}

-We study in detail the case of the currency basis spread for CDSs written on Italy in the period 2011--2013 providing, for each day in that time range, the results of the calibration of a model that includes a jump-to-default effect on the FX rate.
+\item in Proposition \ref{prop:FX} we show that the no--arbitrage dynamics implied for $\process X$ is {of the same type as} the no--arbitrage dynamics of $\process Z$.
+This is a result that might not hold in general, for example when stochastic volatility is also included{, or with a price--inhomogeneous local volatility model like CEV}; \end{enumerate} \item in Proposition \ref{prop:gammaK} we show an approximated formula, valid for short maturity CDSs, to estimate the devaluation rate paramenter $\gamma$ and we present numerical results corroborating it in Section \ref{sec:results}. \end{enumerate} We study in detail the case of the currency basis spread for CDSs written on Italy in the period 2011--2013 providing, for each day in that time range, the results of the calibration of a model that includes a jump--to--default effect on the FX rate.
 We show the calibrated parameters and how the calibrated model parameters produce estimates which are consistent with the approximated formula in Eq \eqref{eqn:lambdaGamma}.